-Career Services is happy and proud to support SXU student and alumni veterans and we want to thank you for your service to our country.
-We want to be of service to you!
+Career Services thanks you, our student and alumni veterans, for your service to our country!
+We are happy and proud to support you, and we want to be of service to you!
 Below are just some of the ways we can support you:

 - Individual Career Counseling and Advising

 - Networking Events

 In addition to our in-person services, you will find a number of helpful resources below to assist you in your career development endeavors.